The natural coat for the domestic cat is shorthair. However many cat breeds have developed longhair coats.

 |M2||C406T||Norwegian Forest cat|

 Maine Coons are known to have two of these longhair genes in their population: M3 and M4.
 It is unknown if the other types also exist in Maine Coon.
+There is also a 5th longhair mutation in Maine Coon, still not discovered.

 The Maine Coon standard (the original) says: